86Box/docs/dev/api/io.rst

 Read callbacks can effectively return "don't care" (without interfering with other handlers) by returning a value with all bits set: ``0xff`` with ``inb``, ``0xffff`` with ``inw`` or ``0xffffffff`` with ``inl``.

 .. note:: The same callback fallback rules specified above also apply with multiple handlers.
+Handlers without valid callbacks for the operation's type and width are automatically skipped.